 - High production rates

-- Joint strength equal to or greater than parent metal
+- Joint strength equal to or greater than the parent metal

 - Self-cleaning action reduces or eliminates surface prep time and cost